RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

         - Cigamatic was an insolvent corporation which owed money to the Commonwealth.
         - Sections 282 and 297 of the Companies Act 1936 (NSW) dictated the order in which creditors would be paid off
           - The Commonwealth was entitled to priority only in respect of unpaid income tax.
-          - At common law, the Commonwealth would have been entitled to priority in respect of all of Cigamatic’s debts to the Commonwealth.
+          - At common law, the Commonwealth would have been entitled to priority in respect of all of Cigamatic's debts to the Commonwealth.
         - The Commonwealth sought to have its common law prerogative priority respected, and claimed it was exempt from ss 282 and 297.
       - Held
         - Dixon J expressed the opinion that the States had no power to regulate the rights and duties of the Commonwealth.
           - Dixon J viewed that Commonwealth could regulate state, but the inverse is not true EXCEPT FOR BELOW
-            - The “affected by” doctrine
+            - The "affected by" doctrine
             - Section 64 of the Judiciary Act
             - The criminal law exception
       - State law reaching up to commonwealth = cigamatic
       - One law reaching down to state = melbourne doctrine
       - Two laws in conflict (state and federal) = s 109
-  - 1. The “affected by” doctrine
+  - 1. The "affected by" doctrine
     - stems from the opening words of the following statement by Dixon J in FCT v Official Liquidator of E O Farley Ltd (1943) 63 CLR 278 (at 308
-      - Dixon J distinguished a State’s general law from law which affected the Commonwealth’s “governmental rights and powers”
+      - Dixon J distinguished a State's general law from law which affected the Commonwealth's "governmental rights and powers"
     - Affected by def
       - state laws can affect the Commonwealth if the latter has not legislated to the contrary in that specific area.
     - Further endorsed in Commonwealth v Bogle (1953) 89 CLR 229.
       - In that case, Bogle was a tenant in a migrant hostel.
-      - In 1952, Commonwealth Hostels Ltd took over the running of the hostel, and tried to raise Bogle’s rent.
+      - In 1952, Commonwealth Hostels Ltd took over the running of the hostel, and tried to raise Bogle's rent.
       - Bogle argued that the rent increase was illegal under Victorian legislation which imposed a price ceiling on the provision of board and lodging.
       - Affected by doctrine def
-        - State law will “affect” the Commonwealth executive when it chooses to enter into transactions governed by the “general law” of the State.
+        - State law will "affect" the Commonwealth executive when it chooses to enter into transactions governed by the "general law" of the State.
-        - The “affected by” doctrine was never fully developed by the Courts, largely because a more precise exception was uncovered in the mid-1970s.
+        - The "affected by" doctrine was never fully developed by the Courts, largely because a more precise exception was uncovered in the mid-1970s.
         - DOES NOT REALLY SERVE A PURPOSE ANYMORE
   - 2. Section 64 of the Judiciary Act
     - S 64 of the Judiciary Act 1904 (Cth)
       - In any suit to which the Commonwealth or a State is a party, the rights of the parties shall as nearly as possible be the same, and judgment may be given and costs awarded on either side, as in a suit between subject and subject.
-      - Commonwealth is bound by the ordinary law governing private individuals whenever it is engaged in a “suit”; this ordinary law includes federal law, common law and of course State law.
+      - Commonwealth is bound by the ordinary law governing private individuals whenever it is engaged in a "suit"; this ordinary law includes federal law, common law and of course State law.
         - Maguire v Simpson (1977) 139 CLR 362.
           - In that case, the Commonwealth Trading Bank, which represented the Crown in right of the Commonwealth, commenced proceedings to recover a debt.
-          - Other creditors argued that the Commonwealth’s claim was barred under the Limitations Act 1969 (NSW).
+          - Other creditors argued that the Commonwealth's claim was barred under the Limitations Act 1969 (NSW).
-          - The Court accepted that the application of s 64 meant that the Bank’s procedural and substantive rights were governed by the same laws which governed a private litigant in the same situation.
+          - The Court accepted that the application of s 64 meant that the Bank's procedural and substantive rights were governed by the same laws which governed a private litigant in the same situation.
-            - Thus, the Bank’s right to recover the debt had been extinguished by the New South Wales Act.
+            - Thus, the Bank's right to recover the debt had been extinguished by the New South Wales Act.
       - Commonwealth v Evans Deakin Industries (1986) 161 CLR 254
         - Confirmed Maguire Interpretation
         - The Court confirmed that s 64 applied as soon as the Commonwealth became a party to any suit, whether it reached the point of actual litigation or not